Fact Check: FAKE Video Says FBI, Department Of Education Warned Schools To Close Due To Increased Risk Of Shootings -- Russian Propaganda

 (Source: Lead Stories composite image made with X screenshots taken on Sat Nov 02 20:28:15 2024 and Tue Nov 05 19:04:32 2024 UTC)

-On November 5, 2024, the FBI posted a link on X (pictured below) to a press release (archived here) titled, "FBI Statement on Inauthentic Use of Bureau Name, Insignia in Promoting False Election-Related Narratives".
-This statement mentions two instances, but more of these false narratives appear every day.
+Earlier on November 5, 2024, the FBI posted a link on X (pictured below) to another press release (archived here) that denounced other examples of such misuse of the agency's name and insignia.
+Titled, "FBI Statement on Inauthentic Use of Bureau Name, Insignia in Promoting False Election-Related Narratives," this statement mentioned two instances, but more of these false narratives appear every day.

 The FBI was made aware of two instances of its name and insignia being misused in promoting false narratives surrounding the election.
 The first is a fabricated news clip purporting to be a terrorist warning issued by the FBI.
 The fabricated news clip reports falsely that the FBI purportedly stated that Americans should "vote remotely" due to a high terror threat at polling stations.
 This video is not authentic and does not accurately represent the current threat posture or polling location safety.